tom-bjorkholm/excel-list-transform/README_pypi.md

 ## Installing it

 If you want to use it, install it using pip.
-A precondition is that you have Python 3.10.5 or newer installed on you computer.
+A precondition is that you have Python 3.12.6 or newer installed on you computer.
+(Python version 3.10.5 or newer for version 0.5.)
 Python can be downloaded from [https://www.python.org/downloads/](https://www.python.org/downloads/).

 ### Installing on mac and Linux